soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "value" : "YES"
 }) %>
 ```
-soa.cm.contentButton
+soa.cm.contentButton<br/>
-•   `contentButton` is a box that appears in the content area of the screen to inform the user of any errors
+* `contentButton` is a box that appears in the content area of the screen to inform the user of any errors
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.contentButton({
 "name" : "Export Credentials"
 })%>
 ```
-soa.cm.contentHeader
+soa.cm.contentHeader<br/>
 ** TODO – ASK ARJUN **
 soa.cm.emailTextBoxFormRow
-•   ‘emailTextBoxFormRow’ is a set of HTML object that can contain a text input element, helper text, and a tooltip.
+* `emailTextBoxFormRow` is a set of HTML object that can contain a text input element, helper text, and a tooltip.
 It is enclosed in a paragraph.
 The field is required to be an email address.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.emailTextBoxFormRow({
 "name" : "Email",